ivanvolov/Looped-Ethena/README.md

 Which we structure this as a one-click vault that automates the following flow:

-1. Lend stETH as collateral on Aave.
+1. Lend stETH as collateral on Aave (50% LTV).
 2. Borrow USDT stablecoin.
 3. Swap USDT into sUSDe.
 4. Lend sUSDe on Aave.